Joan A. Steitz: Career

 Steitz completed postdoctoral research at the Medical Research Council (MRC) Laboratory of Molecular Biology (LMB) at the University of Cambridge (UK), where she collaborated with Francis Crick, Sydney Brenner, and Mark Bretscher.
 At the LMB, Steitz focused on the question of how bacteria know where to start the "reading frame" on mRNA.
 In the process, Steitz discovered the exact sequences on a mature RNA virus encoding three proteins where the virus mRNA binds bacterial ribosomes to produce proteins.
 In 1969 she published a seminal paper in Nature showing the nucleotide sequence of the binding start points.

 In 1970, Steitz joined the faculty at Yale.
 In 1975, she published a research finding for which she is widely known, demonstrating that ribosomes use complementary base pairing to identify the start site on mRNA.

 In 1980, Steitz in collaboration with Michael Lerner published another critical paper, using immunoprecipitation with human antibodies from patients with autoimmunity to isolate and identify snRNPs (pronounced "snurps") and detect their role in splicing.
 A snRNP is a specific short length of RNA, around 150 nucleotides long, associated with protein, that is involved in splicing introns out of newly transcribed RNA (pre-mRNA), a component of the spliceosomes.
 Steitz's paper "set the field ahead by light years and heralded the avalanche of small RNAs that have since been discovered to play a role in multiple steps in RNA biosynthesis," noted Susan Berget.

 Steitz later discovered another kind of snRNP particle, the snoRNP, involved in an important minority of mRNA splicing reactions.
 Via analysis of the genetic locations of the genes for snoRNPs, she demonstrated conclusively that introns are not "junk DNA" as they had often been described.
 Her work helps explain the phenomenon of "alternative RNA splicing."
 Her discovery of the snRNPs and snoRNPs explains a mysterious finding: humans have only double the number of genes of a fruit fly.
 "The reason we can get away with so few genes is that when you have these bits of nonsense, you can splice them out in different ways," she said.
 "Sometimes you can get rid of things and add things because of this splicing process so that each gene has slightly different protein products that can do slightly different things.
 So it multiplies up the information content in each of our genes."

+In 1998 Steitz's research lab reported that the nuclear-cytoplasmic shuttling protein, HuR (ELAV-like protein1), could bind to the AU-rich element (ARE) in unstable mRNAs and increase their stability.
+This work expanded the mechanistic understanding of the dual role that an ARE can play in posttranscriptional gene regulation.

 Steitz's research may yield new insights into the diagnosis and treatment of autoimmune disorders such as lupus, which develop when patients make anti-nuclear antibodies against their own DNA, snRNPs, or ribosomes.